anujgiri20/anujgiri20/README.md

 <h1>📖 About me</h1>

 * 💻 Full Stack Developer with hands-on experience designing, developing, and implementing applications and solutions using a range of technologies and programming languages.
-Seeking to leverage broad development experience and hands-on technical expertise in a challenging role as a Full-stack Developer.

 * 🎨 I'm a self-taught UI designer

 * 📱  Qualified Gate 2020 & Gate 2021 (From CS branch)

-* 🎓 I am a graduate from KDK college of engineering Nagpur Maharashtra in 2020
+* 🎓 I am a graduate from KDK college of engineering, Nagpur Maharashtra in 2020
 <!-- * 🌐 You can see some of my projects on [my portfolio]() -->

 <br />